Norrbotten: Administration

 The traditional provinces of Sweden serve no administrative or political purposes, but are historical and cultural entities.
 In this case, however, the county is older than the province.
-When the new national border to the Russian Grand Duchy of Finland formed, the province of Västerbotten split in two, and formed the municipalities of Kolari, Muonio, Pello, Tornio, and Ylitornio.
-However, Finnish Västerbotten is not recognized enough as its own historical province, so it's usually merged instead with Ostrobothnia, however leaving out Muonio to Laponia.
-The northernmost of the counties of Sweden were created in 1810 consisting of the northern parts of Lappland and Västerbotten.
-After that, northern Västerbotten has gradually evolved as a province of its own.
+When the new national border to the Russian Grand Duchy of Finland was established, the province of Västerbotten was divided, resulting in the formation of the Finnish municipalities of Kolari, Muonio, Pello, Tornio, and Ylitornio.
+However, Finnish Västerbotten is not widely recognized as a distinct historical province and is typically merged with Ostrobothnia—except for Muonio, which is considered part of Finnish Lapland.
+In Sweden, the northernmost counties were created in 1810, comprising the northern regions of Lapland and Västerbotten.
+Since then, northern Västerbotten has gradually developed a distinct provincial identity.

 Heraldry

-Not being one of the old historical provinces of Sweden Norrbotten had not been granted a coat of arms in the same way as the others.
-As recently as 1995, after decades of controversy, Norrbotten got its arms, thus recognized as a "real" province.
+Not being one of the old historical provinces of Sweden, Norrbotten had not been granted a coat of arms in the same way as the others.
+As recently as 1995, after decades of controversy, Norrbotten got its arms, and was thus recognized as a real province.
+The coat of arms refers to the Torne, Kalix, Lule and Pite rivers, which flow into the Gulf of Bothnia.

 History

-During the Middle ages, the area was sparsely populated by Sami people, who lived on hunting, fishing and reindeer herding.
+During the Middle Ages, the area was sparsely populated by Sami people, who lived on hunting, fishing and reindeer herding.
+Although Swedish people have lived near the coast as early as 1335 as documented in the testament of Svenalde from Rutvik.
 From the Middle Ages and forward, the Swedish kings tried hard to colonise and Christianize the area.
-Settlers from the then eastern half of Sweden, Finland – the most important of which were known as Birkarls ~ controlled the trade and even the taxing on the area long into the 16th century.
+Settlers from the then eastern half of Sweden, Finland—the most important of which were known as Birkarls—controlled the trade and even the taxing on the area long into the 16th century.
 From the mid-16th century, the area was more firmly tied to Sweden.
 An important sign of Swedish control was the large Nederluleå stone church from 1492.
 Still today, Finnish and Sami minorities live in Norrbotten and they have kept their culture and language.

 Historically, Västerbotten was the denomination for northern Sweden, together with the Lappland areas.
 The Eastern Botten or Ostrobothnia was in the Finnish side.

 Cultural identification in Sweden is closely related to the historical provinces, and the people in Norrbotten live in this sense in Northern Västerbotten, or Norra Västerbotten.
 In order not to be confused with people from Southern Västerbotten, i.e. the coastal region of Västerbotten County, they started to identify themselves with the county rather than with the historical province.

 Norrbotten had gradually become synonymous with the area that was previously referred to as northern Västerbotten.
 It started to evolve as a separate province.
 During the 20th century it got all of the symbols (animals, flowers etc.) which are assigned to the other provinces of Sweden.
-But there was still some resistance to the idea of Norrbotten being a province.

-As recently as 1995, after decades of debate, Norrbotten was granted a coat of arms, thus at last being fully recognized as one of provinces of Sweden.

-The coat of arms symbolizes the four large rivers in Norrbotten that drain into the Gulf of Bothnia: Torne River, Kalix River, Lule River and Pite River.
+The coat of arms was granted in 1995.